TheJakeSchmidt/wikipedia-minus-wikipedians/README.md

 # Overview

-Wikipedia Minus Wikipedians shows what (English) Wikipedia would look like if nobody (and no bots) were fixing all the vandalism.
+Wikipedia Minus Wikipedians shows what the English Wikipedia would look like if nobody (and no bots) were fixing all the vandalism.
+It provides a view into a dystopian alternate universe, where the content on Wikipedia consists of just enough real information for the vandalism to blend in unnoticed.
 It does this by finding all instances of vandalism in the page's revision history, performing a series of 3-way merges with the current contents of the page, and keeping whatever merges cleanly.

+To see Wikipedia Minus Wikipedians in action, see the [Example articles](#example-articles) section.

 Note that this was mostly a project to help me learn Rust, rather than an attempt to make the next Instagram.
 I'm going to write up this README in full anyway, mostly for my own future reference.